fomar123/python/README.md

 # Project: Automation with Python - Spreadsheet Operations

 ##### This project involves automating tasks related to spreadsheet data using Python.
-The following exercises are performed:

 ##### Exercise 1: List Companies with Product Count
 - Retrieve and list companies along with the count of their respective products.